Constable Jack LawsonBritish Columbia Provincial PoliceBritish ColumbiaEnd of Watch: Monday, May 27, 1867

 Biographical InfoAge: Not availableTour of Duty: Not availableBadge Number: Not available

-Incident DetailsCause of Death: GunfireDate of Incident: Thursday, July 18, 1867Weapon Used: Handgun; RevolverSuspect Info: Shot and killed by vigilantes
+Incident DetailsCause of Death: GunfireDate of Incident: Monday, May 27, 1867Weapon Used: Handgun; RevolverSuspect Info: Shot and killed

 Rookie Constable Jack Lawson responded to a complaint by two American citizens in the Kootenay region of British Columbia that an outlaw named Charles Brown had stolen their horses.